shuai620/NUC7i7BNH/README.md

 ### Before upgrading to Monterey

 + Remove "FakePCIID.kext", otherwise the computer will freeze after booting for about 10 mins !!!
+After removing "FakePCIID.kext", HMDI audio needs reconnection to be identified.

-+ After removing "FakePCIID.kext", HMDI audio needs reconnection to be identified.
++ New progress!!
+Intel HMDI audio has been fixed by recompiling "FakePCIID.kext" with Xcode 13, and "fakepciid_intel_hdmi_audio.kext" has been integrated into new "FakePCIID.kext".

-+ Replace "IntelBluetoothInjector.kext" with "BlueToolFixup.kext"
++ Replace "IntelBluetoothInjector.kext" with "BlueToolFixup.kext".

 ### Comments